Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 5,000 BTU Window AC500 Watts1.9 Hours

-1. Find the Wattage: Look at the sticker on the back or bottom of the appliance.
-It will list the power draw in Watts (W).
-If it only lists Amps (A) and Volts (V), multiply them together (e.g., 120V × 2A = 240W).
+1. Read the Nameplate: Look at the sticker on the back of every appliance you plan to run.
+Find the Wattage.
+If it only lists Amps and Volts, multiply them (120V × 2A = 240W).

 Frequently Asked Questions (FAQ)